irbull/toro/src/content/blog/2023/astro-blog/Astro Blog.md

 ## Overview

-For the past year, I have been searching, starting, and stopping the process of creating a new blogging platform for myself.
+For the past year, I have been searching, starting, stopping and restarting the process of creating a new blogging platform for myself.
 I had a few design goals when I set out, and I couldn't find a solution that I liked that met all of them.
 In particular, I wanted a system that:

 - Looked nice
 - Fast to load